Code-Institute-Submissions/joshhunt1991-Milestone_3_AprResub/README.md

 # Bugs and issues

+- *UNSOLVED* There is an error in the html validator on all pages.
+Error: Stray start tag footer.
+I could not find a reason for this error

+- *UNSOLVED* There is an error in the html validator on all pages.
+Error: Start tag body seen but an element of the same type was already open.
+I could not find a reason for this error

 - *SOLVED* Once pagination was implemented it broke my search functionality.
 Originally the search bar was on the review page, I had been thinking the search may be better on its own seperate page and this bug pushed me to implement that.

 - *SOLVED* Pagination was missing the first 3 results from the database which I later found was caused by a mistake in the value of the offset variable